fullfacing/keycloak4s/README.md

 [Akka-HTTP]: https://doc.akka.io/docs/akka-http/current/introduction.html
 [Admin-API]: https://www.keycloak.org/docs-api/5.0/rest-api/index.html

-The `KeycloakError` returned by keycloak4s extends `Throwable`, and have the following subtypes:
+The `KeycloakError` returned by keycloak4s extends `Throwable`, and has the following subtypes:
 * `KeycloakThrowable` - Merely wraps a Throwable
 * `KeycloakException` - Contains a status code, status text, an error message and optionally finer details.
 * `KeycloakSttpException` - Contains the HTTP response details sent back from the sttp client, along with information of the request that was sent.